 Air Condition Condenser Units: They are not addressed in the Preliminary Specifications but are in the Contract Specifications.

 Comment: When was this cost added?
 It is unknown if the A/Cs were disconnected and the freon recaptured.

+HOA Comment: The AC units were disconnected and reconnected.
+Freon was reused.
+The AC cost was included in the price.
+(Post installation and AC testing, HOA identified that 1 AC unit was not recharged with freon and 1 AC unit's wiring was not connected.

+Other:

 How the various rooftop conditions are to be addressed, such as at the doors, windowsills, balustrade, high walls and at masonry walls is not addressed.
 At masonry walls if weeps are present is not noted?
 New or reuse of the existing roof edge sheet metal is not noted.

 Specific Base Contract Work – Masonry